 Anxiety, on the other hand, is characterised by excessive worry or fear about everyday situations.
 This can lead to restlessness, irritability, muscle tension, and difficulty sleeping.

-Lastly, depression presents persistent feelings of sadness, hopelessness, and a loss of interest in activities that were once enjoyable.
+Lastly, depression presents persistent feelings of sadness, hopelessness, and a loss of interest in once-enjoyable activities.
 If you’re dealing with depression, you might notice fatigue, changes in appetite or sleep patterns, and difficulty concentrating.

 Neuroplasticity And The Role of Leaders